This post may contain affiliate links. Please read our disclosure policy.

-While cake is baking, prepare glaze by combining brown sugar, butter and cream in a small sauce pan.
+- While bread is baking, prepare glaze by combining brown sugar, butter and cream in a small sauce pan.
 Heat to a boil and simmer on medium low for two minutes without stirring.

-Remove from heat and sift in the powdered sugar while you whip.
-If it lumps, just pass through a small sieve.
+- Remove from heat and sift in the powdered sugar while you whip.
+If it has any lumps, just pass through a small sieve.
 Let it sit at least ten minutes.

-Once cake is out of the oven, cool in the pan on a rack for 15 minutes.
+- Once bread is out of the oven, cool in the pan on a rack for 15 minutes.

 - Loosen sides and flip out of pan and onto the cooling rack, then place the rack over a sheet pan.

 - Drizzle the glaze over the top and let it melt into the warm cake.

 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.